enterpriseready/enterpriseready/content/features/role-based-access-control.md

 ### Communicating restricted functionality
 Once you restrict functionality from users it is important to consider their experience when they encounter the touch points with such features.
 Ie, if a user can’t invite users, ensure that the “invite user” button is disabled with a clear designation that it is disabled due to insufficient permissions.

+## On-boarding Different Roles
+It's important to consider the on-boarding flow for various user types, both from how they first sign-up all they way to the on-boarding emails they receive.
+Highlighting the features that most impact their role is critical to increase adoption and user understanding.

 ## Examples:
 ----
 {{< example title="HubSpot RBAC" url="/hubspot/role-based-access-control" image="/hubspot/images/example.png" >}}